cowen314/ERP/README.md

 This tool extracts features from MRI images.
 The images must be in the MGH/MGZ (Freesurfer) format.

+## Using the tool

+* The ERP tool only needs the path to a folder containing a segmentation file and an MRI.
+If no other arguments are provided, ERP will generate features for the left hippocampus (segment ID 17), right hippocampus (53), left thalamus (10), and right thalamus (49).
+* Optionally, a segment ID may be provided as the second argument.
+In this case, features will be extracted from the segment ID provided as opposed to the 4 regions listed above.
+* Optionally, a segment ID and the name of an alternate segmentation file can be provided (as the second and third arguments, respectively).
+In this case, features will be extracted from the segment ID provided AND the alternate segmentation volume will be used instead of aseg.mgh.
+* If there are more than 3 arguments, everything from the last bullet will happen, and processed image files will be written to disk.

+### Examples

+1. `./ERP ../erp-data/bert/` will extract features from `../erp-data/bert/rawavg.mgh` using `../erp-data/bert/aseg.mgh`.
+Features will be extracted from 4 regions; the left hippocampus (segment ID 17), right hippocampus (53), left thalamus (10), and right thalamus (49).
+1. `./ERP ../erp-data/bert/ 17` will extract features from `../erp-data/bert/rawavg.mgh` using `../erp-data/bert/aseg.mgh`.
+Features will extracted from the from region specified (in this case segment ID 17, the left hippocampus).
+1. `./ERP ../erp-data/bert/ 1 roi.mgh` will extract features from `../erp-data/bert/rawavg.mgh` using `../erp-data/bert/roi.mgh` instead of `../erp-data/bert/aseg.mgh`.
+Features will be extracted from segment ID 1.
+1. `./ERP ../erp-data/bert/ 1 roi.mgh files` will do everything above, and processed image files will be written to disk.

 ## Build Instructions

 These instuctions were written specifically for an Ubuntu machine, but the process should be similar on other platforms.